mnot/compression-test/compressor/bohe4/README.md

 ratio varies for each bucket based on what goes into it.

-It's not foolproof, obviously.. an attacker could write code that tests every possible permutation based on the known set of headers, but testing those would take significantly longer than with the current CRIME mechanism.
+It's not foolproof, obviously.. would just need to run the guess scenario a sufficient number of times and determine the guess that has the lowest average compression.. precisely how many times depends on the length of the secret and how randomized it is.

 Within the SPDY frame, we cannot hide the length of the compressed header blocks, so that is still